-From the results of extraction and qualification of humic substances, the top layers, which were from the surface to a depth of 50-70 cm, had no odor of incineration, and some weeds had entered through the roof, and so the layers contained a lot of humic substances compared with the other layers judging from the color and optical characteristics of extracts.
+From the results of extraction and qualification of humic substances, the top layers, which were from the surface to a depth of 50-70 cm, had no odor of incineration, and contained some roots of weeds, and so the layers contained a lot of humic substances compared with the other layers judging from the color and optical characteristics of extracts.
 Especially, humification of the lysimeter filled with a little compost had progressed through all layers, not only the top layer.
 Thus, some quantity of organic matter such as compost appeared to have accelerated the humification of incineration residues.

-We also observed changes around a particle of fly ash by SEM and EDS.
-The fly ash filled with compost was surrounded with organic-rich matter, while that without compost was surrounded with calcium-rich matter resulted from incineration residue.
+We also observed changes around a particle of samples by SEM and EDS.
+The small particles filled with compost was surrounded with organic-rich matter, while that without compost was surrounded with calcium-rich matter resulted from incineration residue.
 This provided evidence of carbonation-humification on the sample with compost.